Black Friday and Cyber Monday 2018: Best graphics card deals

 MSI GeForce RTX 2070 Gaming Z bundle – £540 from Ebuyer (down from £605, plus a free copy of Battlefield V and a $40 Steam voucher)

-Sapphire Radeon RX Vega 56 Pulse – £320 from Ebuyer (down from £537, plus free copies of Devil May Cry 5, The Division 2 and Resident Evil 2 on release)
+Sapphire Radeon RX Vega 56 Pulse – £315 from Overclockers UK (down from £400, plus free copies of Devil May Cry 5, The Division 2 and Resident Evil 2 on release)

 Asus ROG Strix Radeon RX Vega 64 OC – £410 from Ebuyer (down from £620, plus free Devil May Cry 5, The Division 2 and Resident Evil 2 on release)